smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 is so close to my heart that I'm totally biased about it, so you have to discount what I say.
 Again, in absolute numbers we've got tens of thousands of people who use literate programming.
 But still, that's less than 1% probably.
-But I've got at least program that I wrote that was so complicated that I totally believed that I would never ever have been able to get the program finished at all if I didn't have literate programming to organize my thoughts and make it done.
+But I've got at least one program that I wrote that was so complicated that I totally believed that I would never ever have been able to get the program finished at all if I didn't have literate programming to organize my thoughts and make it done.
 This is the meta-simulator for my [MMIX